 In 2003, Ben partnered with Eric Bodner to found the Bodner Sax Group, one of the first teams at UBS to deliver services exclusively to ultra-affluent clients.
 In 2009, they moved their team to Merrill Lynch Private Banking and Investment Group and now, with their partners, have established Kore Private Wealth to continue to evolve their business model and anticipate and meet the ever-growing needs of their clients.

-National Chair of Development for the Anti-Defamation League (ADL), Ben also is assisting in a complete revamp of the organization’s governance structure to bolster leadership, accountability and transparency to sustain the organization’s long-term future.
+Vice Chair and member of the Board of Directors for the Anti-Defamation League (ADL), Ben also helped to revamp of the organization’s governance structure to bolster leadership, accountability and transparency to sustain the organization’s long-term future.
 He has a deep appreciation for the arts, and his two children are professional artists, one a writer/actor/musician and the other a poet.
 Ben’s wife, Hollis, is a full-time photographer.
 They live in Larchmont and Sag Harbor, New York.

 BA, double major in psychology and art history, Bowdoin College